-Eighteen Emory MDMPH dual-degree students are pursuing their MPH studies at the School of Public Health in 2013-2014.
-Four MDMPH students from other Medical Schools are at Rollins this academic year as well.
-Twelve Emory MDMPH students completed their SPH studies earlier and now are in their final year of the School of Medicine.
+Fifteen Emory MDMPH dual-degree students are pursuing their MPH studies at the School of Public Health in 2014-2015.
+Two MDMPH students from other Medical Schools are at Rollins this academic year as well.
+Sixteen Emory MDMPH students completed their SPH studies earlier and now are in their final year of the School of Medicine.
 Entry to the MPH year is contingent on satisfactory evaluation of academic standing and professional conduct in the School of Medicine.
 Between 32 and 35 credit hours of study at the SPH, depending on Department, are required to achieve the MPH degree.
 This includes core courses in biostatistics, epidemiology, public policy, management, environmental health, and behavioral sciences, plus additional hours of electives/directed studies/thesis in the degree concentration.
 A thesis project or other capstone project is required for the MPH degree.
-These programs at RSPH supplement work completed in the School of Medicine that allows waiver of similar material at RSPH.
+These programs at RSPH are supplemented by work completed in the School of Medicine that allows waiver of similar material at RSPH.
 This work in the School of Medicine typically takes place both before and after the year spent at RSPH.
 Therefore, the MPH degree is awarded by the RSPH at the time of medical school commencement.

-Some of the 22 MD/MPH students pursuing their MPH studies during 2009-2010 (18 from Emory, 1 each from U. Cincinnati, U. Florida, Northeast Ohio Medical University, and U. California Irvine), along with Program Director Dr. John McGowan.
+Some of the 17 MD/MPH students pursuing their MPH studies during 2014-2015, along with Program Director Dr. John McGowan.

 Candidates for the MD/MPH Program must apply to the School of Medicine and in addition submit a one page essay describing their interest in public health.
 The minimum requirements for admission to the MD/MPH dual degree program are identical to those for the School of Medicine.
 A copy of the School of Medicine application and the essay will be forwarded to the School of Public Health.
 Students applying to the MD/MPH dual degree program will have the opportunity to visit the School of Public Health and meet with faculty at the time of their medical school interview, and will be interviewed in the year prior to enrolling in the School of Public Health.